pietermartin/umlg/doc/markdown/sqlg.md

 **Postgresql**

-    jdbc.url=jdbc:postgresql://localhost:5432/sqlgraphdb
+    jdbc.url=jdbc:postgresql://localhost:5432/yourdb
     jdbc.username=postgres
     jdbc.password=******

 In the case of Postgres the database must already exist.

-If you want to run the Tinkerpop tests on Postgres you need to create upfront the various databases that are used.
+If you want to run the TinkerPop tests on Postgres you need to create upfront the various databases that are used.
 These are,

 * g1